Cost: $180/session payable online before each session.

 Throughout the workshop, participants will be encouraged to identify and share their own experiences of cultural complexes—whether it be in personal experience, clinical examples, or in the emerging national and world upheaval.

-Thomas Singer, M.D. is a psychiatrist and Jungian psychoanalyst in private practice in San Francisco, and current President of National ARAS, an archive of symbolic imagery.
-Author of The Vision Thing: Myth, Politics and Psyche in the World, he has also edited a series of books exploring cultural complexes that includes Placing Psyche (Australia), Listening to Latin America, Europe’s Many Souls, and The Cultural Complex, in addition to having two books in preparation, one on American Cultural Complexes and one on Southeast Asian Cultural Complexes.
-Most recently, Dr. Singer has teamed up with a co-author of The Dangerous Case of Donald Trump to create the Mind of State podcast series that probes the interface of psychology (psyche) and politics: https://mindofstate.com/
+Thomas Singer, M.D. is a psychiatrist and Jungian psychoanalyst in private practice in San Francisco, and current president of National ARAS, an archive of symbolic imagery.
+Author of The Vision Thing: Myth, Politics and Psyche in the World, he has also edited a series of books exploring cultural complexes that includes Placing Psyche (Australia), Listening to Latin America, Europe’s Many Souls, and The Cultural Complex.
+The most recent books in this series include Cultural Complexes and the Soul of America and Cultural Complexes in China, Japan, Korea, and Taiwan: Spokes in the Wheel.

 Presented by John Beebe, M.D.